oracle/truffleruby/README.md

 Announcements about GraalVM, including TruffleRuby, are made on the [graalvm-dev](https://oss.oracle.com/mailman/listinfo/graalvm-dev) mailing list.

+## System Compatibility

+TruffleRuby is actively tested on these systems:

+* Oracle Linux 7.3
+* Ubuntu 17.10
+* macOS 10.12

+You may need to [install `libssl`](doc/user/installing-libssl.md) on your system to use the `openssl` module.

 ## Current Status

 TruffleRuby is progressing fast but is currently probably not ready for you to